specdown/specdown/docs/cli/running_specs.md

 # Running Specs

-Markdown specs are run by executing the `specdown run <spec-file>`.
+Markdown specs are run by executing the `specdown run <spec-files>`.

 ## Example